 Naval operations

-ied the Kriegsmarine to transfert thousands of soldiers able to capture the most important Norwegian harbors.
+The German operation implied the Kriegsmarine to transfert thousands of soldiers able to capture the most important Norwegian harbors.

-on an aerial cover during the transit to Narvik (Northerly to the Polar Circle).
+At this precise date, the German ships might hardly count on an aerial cover during the transit to Narvik (Northerly to the Polar Circle).

 The good luck of these ships resided in the Allied incapacity to gather most of their aircraft-carriers for their own counter-attack operations.

-9, 1940, six German fleets proceeded to each key harbor:
+At the dawn of the April 9, 1940, six German fleets proceeded to each key harbor:

 Always, but at Oslo, the Norwegians were totally surprised.
 In all other places, they were also totally unarmed when the German soldiers appeared.